 Pet owners know that taking care of an animal requires a lot of care and responsibility.
-However, it is not only your adorable furry friend that needs attention – your HVAC units will also require some extra love!
-Pets and their dandruff are constant threats to your HVAC system, but don’t worry, we’ve complied a few maintenance tips on how to keep your HVAC units in top shape when you have pets at home.
+However, it is not only your adorable furry friend that needs attention – but your HVAC units will also require some extra love!
+Pets and their dandruff are constant threats to your HVAC system but don’t worry, we’ve compiled a few maintenance tips on how to keep your HVAC units in top shape when you have pets at home.

 Replace or Upgrade Your Air Filter